retypeapp/retype/components/image.md

 ## Alignment options

-If an image is configured on a separate line by itself, Retype includes extra functionality for the custom alignment of images on the page.
+If an image is configured on a separate line, Retype includes extra functionality for the custom alignment of images on the page.
 For instance, you can specify the left or right alignment of an image and have the text flow around the image.

 !!!
 If an image is defined inline with other text on the same line, the image will be treated as an inline image and Retype alignment options will be ignored.